Lightnet/libretro_core_glad_lua/README.md

 ## Core Functionality
 The core implements a minimal Libretro core that:
-Initializes an OpenGL 3.3 context using GLAD.
+Initializes an OpenGL 3.3 context using glad.

 - Renders a single quad in a 512x512 framebuffer, scaled to 960x720 by RetroArch.
 - Supports content-less operation (no ROMs required).